 Welfare and quality systems;

-Behaviour, anatomy, physiology, and diseases of common and less common laboratory animal species;
+• Behaviour, anatomy, physiology, and diseases of laboratory rodents;

 Anesthesia, analgesia and humane endpoints;